Shiztev/Shiztev/README.md

 ### Hey! 👋

-I'm Stevie, and I'm interested in firmware, software, and archetectural stuff.
+I'm Stevie, and I'm interested in firmware, software, and architectural stuff.

 - 💖 I love writing in Rust and C. Python and Java are fun too!